robert-v/Mutate-public/README.md

 ## Usage
 1. select any text
-2. trigger Mutate with defined shortcut (default is Cmd + Shift + u)
+2. trigger Mutate with the defined shortcut (default is Cmd + Shift + u)
 3. choose a tool from the list
 4. press enter
 5. selected text will be replaced with the output